Feel Good (TV series)

 Feel Good is a British comedy-drama television programme created by Mae Martin and Joe Hampson.
-It is a semi-autobiographical romantic comedy starring Mae Martin as a fictionalised version of themself and Charlotte Ritchie as Mae's girlfriend George.
+It is a semi-autobiographical romantic comedy starring Mae Martin as a fictionalised version of themself and Charlotte Ritchie as Mae's girlfriend, George.

-The six-part programme premiered its first episode on Channel 4 in the United Kingdom on 18 March 2020, after which all six episodes were released on All 4.
+The six-part first series premiered its first episode on Channel 4 in the United Kingdom on 18 March 2020, after which all six episodes were released on All 4.
 Netflix handled international distribution and released it internationally on 19 March 2020.
-Independently of Channel 4, Netflix renewed the series for a second and final season which was released on 4 June 2021.
+Independently of Channel 4, Netflix renewed the programme for a second and final series, which was released on 4 June 2021.

 Plot

-The show follows the development of George and Mae's romance in contemporary Manchester.
+The show follows the development of Mae and George's romance in contemporary Manchester.
 Mae (Mae Martin), a Canadian comedian (a version of Mae Martin's own personal life), meets George (Charlotte Ritchie), a repressed, middle-class English woman, at the comedy club where Mae performs.
 The pair begin dating, and George learns that Mae is a former drug addict.
 George encourages them to attend a Narcotics Anonymous meeting, where Mae meets fellow recovering addicts.
 Mae's addiction causes problems in their relationship, as does George's reluctance to come out and tell friends and family about her relationship with Mae.

-In the second season Mae's career advances, while they address trauma in their past after receiving a diagnosis of post-traumatic stress disorder.
+In the second season, Mae's career advances.
+They address trauma in their past after receiving a diagnosis of post-traumatic stress disorder.